 Cover Limits

-Higher liability limits cost more. $500K professional indemnity may suit a registered psychologist doing low-risk work, but clinical psychologists working with vulnerable populations may need $2M - $5M.
+Higher PI limits cost more.
+A general psychologist doing low-risk work may find $1M adequate, while clinical psychologists working with vulnerable populations may need $2M to $5M.
 Choosing the right limit balances cost against clinical risk.

 🏢